Can the TV be fixed?

 Probable Causes / Warranty Coverage

-A stress fracture is characterized by a major crack starting from the edge and extending across the screen.
-It can be caused by vibration during shipment, mechanical stress from twisting during unpacking, or any kind of physical force that would flex or bend the unit.
+A stress fracture is characterized by a major crack starting from the edge of the screen and extending inward.
+These cracks can be caused by vibration during shipment, mechanical stress from twisting during unpacking, or any kind of physical force that would flex or bend the unit, especially on a corner.

-Sometimes a stress fracture will occur days after the television has been in delivered.
-These cases are generally not covered under a warranty offered by the store from which it was purchased, but may be covered by the manufacturer's warranty.
-You will need to contact the TV manufacturer's customer service department to find out.
+Sometimes a stress fracture can occur days after the television has been in delivered.
+These cases are generally not covered by extended warranties issued by the store from which the TV was purchased, but may be covered by the manufacturer's warranty.
+You will need to contact the TV manufacturer's customer service department to find out... but keep reading!

 Could a TV screen crack all by itself?